portellam/portellam/README.md

 ```
 “Lord, grant me the strength to accept the things I cannot change,
 the courage to change the things I can,
 and the wisdom to know the difference.”
 ```
+Helping others, no matter how small, over time can lead to big changes.
+Paying it forward this way can be a real bargain. *rubs hands*

 ## VFIO related projects
 | Name | Description |